 The venue is located west of Milan, by the A4 motorway.

-There are several car parks with combined space for more than 10,000 vehicles.
+There are several car parks with combined space for 5000 vehicles for exhibitors and 10,000 vehicles for visitors.
 Most of the designated parking areas are adjacent to the West Entrance and to the South Entrance.

 Fiera Milano Rho has 3 entrances – East (Porta Est in Italian), West (Porta Ovest) and South (Porta Sud).
 The East and West entrances are connected by a passage way.
 It is over 1 km long and the venue’s 20 pavilions are set on its both sides.
 Together, the pavilions provide a total of 345,000 sq m of exhibition space.